Berlin Victory Column

 2.)
 In which direction does the relief on which a dog can be seen point?

 3.)
 On one of the reliefs the "distance to Königgrätz" is indicated.
-Which unit of measurement (as written there!) can be read here?
+Which unit of measurement (as written there and without numbers!) can be read here?

 4.)
 One relief provides information about the "Allgemeine Bettage”.
 Add all three annual figures which can be seen on this relief.

 5.)
 Take a photo at exactly the coordinates given, where you or your GPS can be seen along with the victory column.
 Upload this photo along with your log.

 From the cardinal points and information determined in tasks 1-4, you can now create an email address according to the following pattern: Solution1Solution2Solution3Solution4@gmail.com.
 A possible email address could look like this: WestEastMetres5432@gmail.com.
 Write the name of your GC account in the subject line.
 If your values are correct, you will receive an automatic confirmation and log release.
 If your email is returned as undeliverable, something was wrong with your answers.